Archertakesitez/Fixplainer/README.md

 pip3 install -r requirements.txt
 ```

-Then you are ready to go!
+Then you are ready to go!🔥🔥

 ### Demo
 **1.** Put your image inside Fixplainer folder.